gonicolas12/hangman_web/README.md

 - Average : the number of letters that are revealed at the beginning of the game is the length of the word divided by 2 minus 2
 - Hard : only one letter is reavealed at the beginning of the game
 - Extreme : there are no letters reavealed at the beginning of the game

-## Contributing
-Feel free to fork the repository and submit pull requests.